hyakal/cs394_project/README.md

 ## Contributions

-- **hyakal: Design of the 2nd screen such as RecyclerView and MaterialCardView implementations.
+- **hyakal**: Design of the 2nd screen such as RecyclerView and MaterialCardView implementations.
 Implementation of ViewModel, LiveData.
 Integration of WeatherAPI by utilizing Repository Pattern.

 ## Credits